 Tracks like Herrin’s “Escape the Unknown,” wrestle with staying true to yourself in a world seemingly fueled by mob-mentality.
 This positive skepticism toward the main-stream permeates the entire record.
 Songs like “Forecast of Life” and “Where I’m At” impress a new-American-Zen that dances through the chaos with a smile on your face.
 If unapologetically being yourself is the key to finding the “Brightest of Days” ahead, then you’ll hear it here first from Sicard Hollow.

-Copyright © 2022 Sicard Hollow, LLC.All Rights Reserved.
+Copyright © 2023 Sicard Hollow, LLCAll Rights Reserved.

 Website by Kevin Mulcrone